Martin Kutta

 Martin Wilhelm Kutta (/de/; 3 November 1867 – 25 December 1944) was a German mathematician.

 In 1901, he co-developed the Runge–Kutta method, used to solve ordinary differential equations numerically.
 He is also remembered for the Zhukovsky–Kutta aerofoil, the Kutta–Zhukovsky theorem and the Kutta condition in aerodynamics.

 Kutta was born in Pitschen, Upper Silesia, Kingdom of Prussia (today Byczyna, Poland).
-He attended the University of Breslau from 1885 to 1890, and continued his studies in Munich until 1894, where he became the assistant of Walther Franz Anton von Dyck.
+He attended the University of Breslau from 1885 to 1890, and continued his studies at the Ludwig-Maximilians-Universität München until 1894, where he became the assistant of Walther Franz Anton von Dyck.
 From 1898, he spent half a year at the University of Cambridge.
-From 1899 to 1909, he worked again as an assistant of von Dyck in Munich; from 1909 to 1910, he was adjunct professor at the Friedrich Schiller University Jena.
+From 1899 to 1909, he worked again as an assistant of von Dyck at the Ludwig-Maximilians-Universität München; from 1909 to 1910, he was an adjunct professor at the University of Jena.
 He was professor at the RWTH Aachen from 1910 to 1912.
 Kutta became professor at the University of Stuttgart in 1912, where he stayed until his retirement in 1935.

 Kutta died in Fürstenfeldbruck, Germany in 1944.